Avisrivastava15/WebD-Practice/README.md

 The goal of this repository is to learn by building — from simple layouts to interactive browser-based applications.
 Each project focuses on improving one or more areas of web development, including UI design, responsiveness, and dynamic behavior with JavaScript.

-**🧩 Projects Included**

-Some of the projects in this repository include:

 **🎨 CSS & UI Design**

 Glassmorphism Card